-Jeff Stoecker is a member of the NBC Connecticut Troubleshooters.
+Jeff Stoecker is a news anchor and member of the NBC Connecticut Troubleshooters.

-Jeff also worked at the CBS affiliate in Cheyenne, WY where he spent two years enjoying life in the Rocky Mountains.
+Jeff also worked at the CBS affiliate in Cheyenne, Wyo., where he spent two years enjoying life in the Rocky Mountains.

 As an NBC Connecticut Troubleshooter, he hopes to find stories that ultimately create positive change for individuals and institutions.

-When not at work, Jeff likes to run, mountain bike, and participates in triathlons (true weekend warrior).
+When not at work, Jeff likes to run and mountain bike and participates in triathlons (true weekend warrior).